SamuelMasters/blackjack/README.md

 The JavaScript code written for this project was passed through JSHint, a code analysis tool, and returned no errors.
 It did, however, return a substantial amount of warnings regarding syntax used that was only compatible with ECMAScript 2015 / ES6.
 There were two features used that triggered these warnings, the use of the 'let' variable declaration keyword, and the use of template literals.
 If JSHint is configured to assume 'New JavaScript features' however, the code passes with no warnings.

 ## Browser Compatibility
-The website was tested across Chrome, Firefox, and Edge browsers.
+The website was tested across Chrome, Firefox, and Edge browsers and the applications' styling remained consistent across these browsers.

 - Chrome
 ![Game interface as seen on from the Google Chrome browser.](assets/testing/chrome-browser.png)